Dr Mukulika Banerjee learns about the processes involved in an Indian general election.

 Simon Parkin from the broom cupboard with the best way to start your weekend.

-Join Helen Richardson for all the local news and sport for your Saturday morning.
+Join BBC Newcastle for all the local news and sport for your Saturday morning.

 With the biggest and brightest weekend wake up for Sussex.